 [ MORE: Premier League announces VAR, subs rules ]

-Bournemouth named Howe’s longtime No. 2, Alex Tindall, to lead the Cherries’ first ever bid to return to the Premier League following relegation.
+Bournemouth named Howe’s longtime No. 2, Jason Tindall, to lead the Cherries’ first-ever bid to return to the Premier League following relegation.

 Tindall is 14 days older than Howe and has assisted his former Bournemouth teammate since 2008: twice with the club and also during Howe’s year at Burnley.